 This page describes the Smooch version.
 The MBF version is described on FIDIC.tips/chatbot.

-We use Smooch to supply the web, Telegram, Messenger, and LINE channels.
-This is the preferred and most complete FIDIC chatbot.
+We use the Smooch version to serve the web, Telegram, Messenger, LINE, and Viber channels (and SMS if Twilio is activated).
+This is the preferred and most complete FIDICbot.

 For the Smooch version of FIDICbot we are using smooch.io as the multi-channel integration platform so that we can have a single bot app that is accessed through several of the most important messenger channels (Smooch offers a web app as well as messenging through Facebook Messenger, Twitter Telegram, WeChat, LINE, Viber, Slack in an interactive mode and SMS via Twilio).
 Dexter seems to have a more advanced, but more complicated, offering.
 We deployed the app to Heroku and have the files on GitHub (the set-up is well explained by EstherBot on Github).

 Smooch uses standard formats for messages integrated into SMS, Messenger, Telegram, etc. which cannot be adjusted (apart from some minor adjustments for things like the avatar that is displayed and colours).
 One is therefore reduced to having the bot work with the lowest common denominator, which is Messenger where Smooch limits the number of characters in the message and the number of buttons for links (i.e., Smooch uses Messenger's Structured Message Generic Template).
 So we have to break up long clauses into several parts and for a long list of link buttons, have separate messages (saying "....") each with three link buttons.

 Recently, by serving the Smooch libraries and styles separately we can modify extensively the message style.
 This helps overcome some of the limitations.
 The Smooch Web Messenger (Version 4) files are server from a public github respository.